nuxeo/nuxeo-webcomponents/ui-refactor/README.md

 currently requires the handler class to exist, but this could be changed if needed.

+Suggestion from Nelson: if handler class is not mentioned, the system could assume the widget is of type "template" and use the corresponding handler by default.

 A "configuration" element is also useful for Studio export (and generation of configuration screens), it will need to be reviewed depending on the target metamodel.